-- Perceivable – this refers to the ways that users perceive content online through their senses of sight, sound, and touch.
+- Perceivable refers to how users perceive content online through their senses of sight, sound, and touch.
 This includes issues like captions for videos, text that can be adjusted for contrast, color, text size and spacing, font, and similar factors that make it easier to read.

 - Operable – operability means the ways that someone can use the site.
-It’s particularly relevant to people with motor disabilities, weak muscles, injured limbs, etc. An operable site needs to be navigable entirely by keyboard, sight-assisted navigation, and other alternatives to a classic mouse.
+It’s particularly relevant to people with motor disabilities, weak muscles, injured limbs, etc. An operable site must be navigable entirely by keyboard, sight-assisted navigation, and other alternatives to a classic mouse.

 - Robust – there are two factors for a robust site:

 - Using clean HTML and CSS code that meets recognized standards

 - Being compatible with assistive tools that people with disabilities use to browse online

 How does WCAG affect accessibility laws?